shashankkaroo/WordsOfWisdom-Flutter-Quotes-App/README.md

-# words of wisdom quotes application
+# words of wisdom flutter quotes application

 A new Flutter application developed with Firestore and Firebase Authentication